A Bit of History & More Practice

 Ok, this blog post is a lot things, but first and foremost it’s a welcoming!
 Im excited to meet everyone and share our 1st class session to connect and learn about each other.
 I hope that you like animated GIFS, we are going use a lot of them here, and make them too!
 We are going to spend a lot of time discussing ways that we communicate.

-**This is the direct URL / Link to our class Website – https://ct101.commons.gc.cuny.edu/ <—that link is where EVERYTHING is happening for CT101.
+There is a myriad of compelling content to cover this semester in CT101, which will happen in many fun ways! **This is the direct URL / Link to our class Website – https://ct101.commons.gc.cuny.edu/ <—that link is where EVERYTHING is happening for CT101.
 I’m not a fan of blackboard (who is??
 Its outdated and clunky..) and I will only use it to remind the class about password sensitive things or send a class e-mail.
 Please make sure you are familiar with the CUNY academic calendar for the semester as we will follow that..

 kermit the frog rigorously typing - animated GIF